 Over the past decade, however, the grasslands of the northern Sahel—a semiarid region that stretches across Africa from Senegal to Sudan—have turned to desert, pushing nomadic Arab herders south, into the tropical savanna region historically inhabited by black subsistence farmers.
 Government troops supported Arab militias in driving these farmers off their land, slaughtering entire villages in the process.

-Declining rainfall due to climate change and overgrazing are responsible for the expansion of the Sahara desert into the Sahel.
-But Sudan’s spectacular population growth set the stage for environmental and societal collapse.
-From 1950 to 2007, Sudan’s population grew from 9 million to 39 million (the 2011 figure is 45 million), and the number of livestock grazing in northern Sudan increased from 21 million to over 150 million.
+Though declining rainfall due to climate change and overgrazing are responsible for the expansion of the Sahara desert into the Sahel, it was Sudan’s spectacular population growth that set the stage for environmental and societal collapse.
+From 1950 to 2007, Sudan’s population ballooned from 9 million to 39 million, and the number of livestock grazing in northern Sudan increased from 21 million to over 150 million.
 As rainfall decreased and livestock ate the remaining vegetation, the desert quickly advanced, pushing Arab herders toward new grazing lands.

 The crisis in Darfur had roots in a complex confluence of social, environmental, and historical forces.
 However, it is undeniable that rapid population growth contributed to the tragedy that left at least 300,000 people dead and destabilized the entire region.

-Each year, Foreign Policy and the Fund for Peace jointly publish the Failed States Index ranking the world’s most vulnerable countries.
+Each year, Foreign Policy and the Fund for Peace jointly publish the Fragile States Index ranking the world’s most vulnerable countries.
 These states—characterized by weak governance, lawlessness, and internal conflict—typically have high rates of population growth.
-In 2011, world population expanded at a rate of 1.2 percent.
-Of the top 20 failing states, 19 have higherthan- average rates of population growth, with some states experiencing growth of over 3 percent.
+In 2017, world population expanded at a rate of 1.12 percent.
+Of the top 20 failing states, 19 have higher-than-average rates of population growth, with some states experiencing growth of over 3 percent.
 In nine of these countries, women have an average of five or more children.
 This rapid growth overwhelms the very economic development that could help countries transition to lower birth and death rates.

 A disproportionately large population of young adults (ages 15-24)—or a “youth bulge”—can portend dire consequences for state stability.
 Rapid growth in the young adult population combined with stagnating labor markets creates social discontent, which threatens security.
 Youth unemployment rates have risen to double overall unemployment rates worldwide, and are highest in the Middle East and North Africa.
 Iraq, Yemen, and the Palestinian Territories have the region’s highest fertility rates and largest youth bulges, with over 40 percent of their populations under age 15 and around 20 percent between the ages of 15 and 24.
 Over the next two decades, these youth populations are projected to grow at the fastest rates in the world.